Harsh1463/Brainware_matrix_intern_2task/README.md

+**ONLINE BANKING SYSTEM FUNCTIONALITY USING C++**

-This is a simple command-line based Online Banking System built using C++.
+"This is a simple command-line based Online Banking System built using C++.
 The project simulates core banking functionalities like account creation, user authentication, balance inquiry, deposits, withdrawals, and transaction records.
-It’s designed for educational purposes, demonstrating concepts like object-oriented programming, file handling, and data validation in C++.
+It’s designed for educational purposes, demonstrating concepts like object-oriented programming, file handling, and data validation in C++."

 **✨ Features**
 1.Create a new bank account